RIKEN-RCCS/lens3/README.md

 ## Overview

-Lenticularis-S3 (Lens3) is a multiplexer to MinIO, an S3 object storage service.
+Lenticularis-S3 (Lens3) is a multiplexer to MinIO.
+MinIO is an S3 object storage service.
 It starts a MinIO instance as a non-root process for each user to confine unintended operations.

+Refer to [https://min.io](https://min.io) about MinIO.

 Lens3 works as a reverse-proxy and a manager of MinIO instances.
 It launches a MinIO instance on a request, redirects S3 file access